red5pro/red5-bcs-node/README.md

 ### `getChatToken(userId, channelId, read, write, ttlMinutes)`

-Generates a secure PubNub chat token for authenticating users to send and receive messages in specific channels.
+Generates a secure chat token for authenticating users to send and receive messages in specific channels.

 **Parameters:**